patarapolw/aloud/docs/guide.md

 this is a :smile: smile emoji

-A complete list of available emojis can be foun [here](https://github.com/showdownjs/showdown/wiki/emojis).
+A complete list of available emojis can be found [here](https://github.com/showdownjs/showdown/wiki/emojis).

 ## Quotes